vegaprotocol/specs/specs/0000-mm-mechanics.md

 1. A set of valid buy orders
 1. A set of valid sell orders

-Market maker orders are a special order type described in the [market maker order spec]().
+Market maker orders are a special order type described in the [market making orders spec](./????-market-making-order-type.md).
 Validity is also defined in that spec.

 A market maker can amend their orders by providing a new set of orders in the market maker network transaction.
 If the amended orders are invalid, the previous set of orders will be retained.